February 28. Today's Birthdays

 NAMES

-Kazakh people’s poet and akyn, laureate of the Stalin Prize of the 2nd degree Zhambyl ZHABAYEV was born 175 years ago (1846-1945).
+Kazakh people’s poet and akyn, laureate of the Stalin Prizeof the2nd degree Zhambyl ZHABAYEV was born 175 years ago (1846-1945).
 When he was a little boy, Zhambyl learnt how to play dombra.
-At the age of 14 he left his home and became an akyn.
-He won numerous aitys (competitions) for akyns organized between the end of 19th and the beginning of 20th centuries.
-During the years of the World War II he supported the soldiers by composing patriotic songs.
+At the age of 14 he decided to leave his home and become an akyn.
+He won numerous aitys (competitions) for akyms organized between the end of 19th and the beginning of 20th centuries.
+During the years of the World War II he supported the soldiers by penning the patriotic songs.
 His most renowned poem is titled ‘Leningradtsy, deti moi!’ dedicated to the protectors of the besieged Leningrad during the WWII.
-Zhambyl Zhabayev died on June 22, 1945 and was laid to rest in Almaty in his own garden.
+Zhambyl died on June 22, 1945 and was laid to rest in Almaty in his own garden.

+Kazakhstan will mark Zhambyl’s 175th anniversary in 2021.
+He was called the Homer of the Kazakh steppe.
+Over 500 events are expected to be organization and held across Kazakhstan to mark this milestone.

 Deputy of Majilis of the 7th convocation and member of the Committee for Finance and Budget Aibek PAYAYEV was born in 1980 in Uzbekistan.
-He is a graduate the Kazakh State Law University and the Kainar University.
-He joined the lower chamber of the Kazakh Parliament in January 2021.
+He graduated from the Kazakh State Law University in 2002 and the Kainar University in 2004.
+He was designated to the post in January 2021.

-Chairman of the Trade Committee of the Ministry of Trade and Integration of the Republic of Kazakhstan Yerzhan KAZANBAYEV was born in 1983 in Almaty city.
+Vice Minister of Trade and Integration of the Republic of Kazakhstan Yerzhan KAZANBAYEV was born in 1983 in Almaty.
 He is a graduate of the Almaty Technological University and the University of Aberdeen.
-He was appointed to his recent post in January 2022.
-Prior to that he served as the Vice Minister of Trade and Integration of the Republic of Kazakhstan.
+He took up his recent post in December 2020.